riskledger/update-pr-description/README.md

 # Update Pull Request Description

-### Easily update your Pull Requests description with this GitHub Action
+### Easily update a Pull Requests description with this GitHub Action

 ## Usage